brefphp/bref/docs/environment/database.md

 Find:

-- the "endpoint", which is the name of the database host (this information is available only after the database creation has completed)
+- the "endpoint", which is the hostname of the database (this information is available only after the database creation has completed)

+    ℹ️ Instead of connecting via a socket, via `localhost` or an IP address, PHP will connect to MySQL via this hostname.
 - the "security group ID" (in the "VPC security groups" section), which looks like `sg-03f68e1100481622b`

+    ℹ️ A [security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) is a firewall that restricts access to/from the VPC using "Inbound rules" and "Outbound rules".
 - the list of "subnets", which look like `subnet-12f4130e` (there are several subnets)

+    ℹ️ An AWS region is divided in [availability zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) (different data centers): there is usually one subnet per availability zone.

 Put these information in `template.yaml` in your function configuration: